arskom/spyne/README.rst

 both of which are available through ``easy_install``.

-And the following is needed for various subsystems that Rpclib supports:
+Additionally the following software packages are needed for various subsystems that Rpclib supports:

 * `SQLAlchemy <http://sqlalchemy.org>`_ for :class:`rpclib.model.table.TableModel`.
 * `pyzmq <https://github.com/zeromq/pyzmq>`_ for